milanaryal/milanaryal.github.io/_posts/2015-01-05-jekyll-site-last-modified-time.md

 excerpt: "Display the date and time that the website was last modified."
 ---

-If you are using [Jekyll](http://jekyllrb.com/){:rel="nofollow"} to generate your site or blog, you might want too know the last exact site modified/generated time as the Jekyll generate and keep the files in `_site` folder.
+If you are using [Jekyll](http://jekyllrb.com/){:rel="nofollow"} to generate your site or blog, you might want to know the last exact site modified/generated time as the Jekyll generate and keep the files in `_site` folder.

 I found the following liquid tag to do it: